 Electron Beam Welding (EBW) is a fusion process in which a beam of high-velocity electrons is applied to the materials being joined.
 As the electrons strike the work surface, their energy is converted into heat, instantly vaporizing the metal, creating a keyhole.

-The Electron Beam can be finely focused to .008” beam spot sizes offering very deep yet narrow signatures with depth to width ratios of 20:1 or defocusing to create a larger beam spot creating wider weld signatures for applications that demand precise weld widths at specified depths.
+The electron beam can be finely focused to .008” beam spot sizes offering very deep yet narrow signatures with depth to width ratios of 20:1, conversely, the beam can be defocused to create a larger beam spot resulting in wider weld signatures for applications that demand precise weld widths at specified depths.
 The beam may also be oscillated or stirred to create an array of possibilities depending weld settings, tailored to your application needs.